Remote Monitoring

 The Remote Monitoring allows your customers to remotely monitor their products and receive notifications about relevant events.

-This guide is composed by the following steps:
+This guide is composed of the following steps:

-Configure the Product Model, Thing Definition and Metrics.
+2. Configure the Product Model, Thing Definition, and Metrics.

 Selecting the Product Model to start from

-For instance, if you are an industrial machine tools, you can start from your medium or best-selling model.
+For instance, if you are an industrial machine tool, you can start from your medium or best-selling model.

-You will not need in the Console to model every single product, but thanks to thing definitions you can optimize your configuration work by reusing common elements.
+You will not need to model every single product, but thanks to thing definitions, you can optimize your configuration work by reusing common elements.

 Once you have identified the product model to start from, you can now create its definition in the Console.